Soojin-Lee0819/connectionsLab/Project1/Readme.md

  ### Playtesting

  I did play-testing on Tuesday 22, Feb.
-I showed my MVP for this game, gamesection without the landing page.
-Some of the feedback received were:<br>
+I showed my MVP of the game - Some of the feedback received were:<br>

- 1) I would like to read some context that is not too wordy but enough to understand what data is presented in the bubble <br>
+ 1) I would like to read some context before playing the game <br>
- 2) What if the player enter the name that is not valid?
+ 2) What if the player enter the name that is not valid such as "pencil?"
  <br>
  Based on this feedbacks, I continued coding...